Differences between Data Science and Big Data

 Data Science and Big Data are such two names in of the cluster.
 Designed and developed to handle huge volume of data units, both these have a correlated functionality but on a different edge.

-Here the main differences between BIG DATA and Data Science.
+Here the main differences between Big Data & Data Science

 Big Data is basically used to store huge data volumes that are difficult to be processed accurately using the traditional applications on a single computer.
 Big Data uses the processing process by beginning with the raw data, not aggregated.